310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 </div>

 ## Translation Notes

 [^1]: This is referencing <a href="https://ensemble-stars.fandom.com/wiki/Reminiscence_%EF%BC%8A_Marionette" target="_blank">Marionette</a>, a reminiscence story about Valkyrie’s past.
-[^2]: A reference to Summer Snow, where Kanata had to come up with a marketing strategy to make his aquarium flourish.
+[^2]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Summer_Snow" target="_blank">Summer Snow</a>, where Kanata had to come up with a marketing strategy to make his aquarium flourish.
+Please check <a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">this masterlist</a> for a translation.
 [^3]: The Kamen Rider series are categorized into Japan's time periods.
 The <a href="https://kamenrider.fandom.com/wiki/Kamen_Rider_Series/Showa_Series" target="_blank">Showa series</a> is considered the first era of the series (1971-1994), with <a href="https://kamenrider.fandom.com/wiki/Kamen_Rider_Series/Heisei_Series" target="_blank">Heisei</a> (2000-2019) coming right after it.
 [^4]: Chiaki says <em>gomen</em> here, a more polite/softer way to say "sorry" compared to <em>suman</em> (the usual way Chiaki apologizes).
 Chiaki tends to do this more often when he's more weak-hearted, such as in <a href="/sweet_halloween" target="_blank">Sweet Halloween</a>.